Venom (Sony's Spider-Man Universe): Escaping from both worlds

 After returning to their universe, Eddie and Venom are drunk in a bar in Mexico, (Note: Eddie travels to two versions of this place, the first of which is the version seen at the end of Spider-Man: No Way Home (2021) on Earth-616, the main timeline for the Marvel Cinematic Universe (MCU).
 Afterwards, they return to the same bar in their home universe, Earth-688, the designation for Sony's Spider-Man Universe (SSU).) still on the run after their recent battle with Carnage.
 (Note: As depicted in Venom: Let There Be Carnage (2021).)
-The murder of Patrick Mulligan makes international headlines with Eddie being named the prime suspect, forcing him to set out to New York City, where he was long ago banished, to blackmail a corrupt judge and try to clear his name.
-Unbeknownst to either of them, a creature known as the Xenophage has begun tracking Eddie and Venom.
+The murder of Patrick Mulligan makes international headlines with Eddie being named the prime suspect, forcing him to set out to New York City, where he was banished long ago by a corrupt judge, and decides to blackmail him in an attempt to clear his name.
+Unbeknownst to either of them, a creature known as the Xenophage has begun tracking Eddie and Venom, including Imperium, an organization that collects other symbiotes that have fallen to Earth.